Daily readings

 3Have in mind therefore in what manner you have received and heard: and observe, and do penance.
 If then you shall not watch, I will come to you as a thief, and you shall not know at what hour I will come to you.

-5The one who will overcome, shall thus be clothed in white clothes, and I will not blot out his name out of the book of life, and I will confess his name before my Father, and before his angels.
+5The one who will overcome, shall thus be clothed in white garments, and I will not blot out his name out of the book of life, and I will confess his name before my Father, and before his angels.

 6The one who has an ear, let him hear what the Spirit says to the churches.